openforcefield/standards/docs/enhancement-proposals/off-ep-0009.md

 LJPME is widely implemented in modern molecular simulation engines including [OpenMM](http://docs.openmm.org/latest/api-python/generated/openmm.openmm.NonbondedForce.html?highlight=ljpme), [GROMACS](https://manual.gromacs.org/current/reference-manual/functions/long-range-vdw.html#lennard-jones-pme), Amber (link needed), CHARMM (link needed), and [LAMMPS](https://docs.lammps.org/pair_lj_long.html).
 Each implementation may differ slightly in its details; this proposal treats LJPME identically to PME for Coulombic interactions and leaves these questions unresolved.

+Some implementations may may the following approximations:

+- Used with the 12-6 Lennard-Jones potential, where $r^12$ is short-range and the $r^6$ term is long-range, the $r^12$ term is excluded from the reciprocal space calculations.
+- In reciprocal space, only geometric mixing rules are supported.

 While engine support for LJPME is strong, there may be compatibility issues in downstream methods such as free energy calculations or the use of non-Lennard-Jones potentials.
 We estimate these to be relatively rare and that a vast majority of use cases will be able to use LJPME without major hindrance.

 Users may themselves wish to tinker with options specified in a SMIRNOFF force field, such as not using LJPME even if `periodic_method="Ewald3D"` is specified.
 There is nothing a force field specification can do to prevent modifications like this, identically to other potentially disruptive user modifications such as changing the cut-off distance.

 This proposal only adds a non-default option and does not make recommendations of which option is best.

+In this first iteration, `periodic_method="Ewald3D"` is only compatible with `potential="Lennard-Jones-12-6"`, which is currently the only supported value.
+Future changes to the `potential` attribute should discuss compatibility with LJPME, if any, including which terms can be ignored in reciprocal space.

 ## Backward compatibility